 Edtech Startups, the Secret to B2B Sales is Authenticity

-It’s no secret that one of the most challenging aspects of the K12 edtech industry is it’s B2B sales cycle, especially for companies with traditional licensing models.
+It’s no secret that one of the most challenging aspects of the K12 EdTech industry is its B2B sales cycle, especially for companies with traditional licensing models.

 In an attempt to shortcut the sales cycle, some salespeople try to go around stakeholders and directly to the decision-maker, applying pressure or incentives to curtail the procurement process.
-With limited input and buy-in from stakeholders, these deals jeopardize post-sale activities (including the renewal).
+With limited input and buy-in from stakeholders, these deals jeopardize post-sale activities (including the retention).
 This short-term thinking doesn’t just destroy accounts and personal reputations, it also hurts the team and the brand.
 It's also not a repeatable sales strategy or a best-practice among school and district leaders.

 Customer intelligence is the key to buy-in.

 It’s not enough to think stakeholders all share the same end goal – “what is best for student learning”.
-While this may be true, how each stakeholder evaluates your product differs based on their specific mandate, needs, concerns, and interests:
+While this may be true, how each stakeholder (or buyer) evaluates your product differs based on their specific mandate, needs, concerns, and interests:

 END-USERS (teachers and students) care more about ease-of-use, engagement, and curriculum fit.